playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/script-attributes.md

 <table class="table table-striped">
     <tr><th>Option</th><th>Description</th></tr>
     <tr>
-        <td>displayName</td><td>The name to show in the Designer.</td>
+        <td>displayName</td><td>The name to show in the Editor.</td>
     </tr>
 </table>

 ### Enumeration

 The value is one of a possible set of values.
-This will expose a dropdown list of items in the Designer.
+This will expose a dropdown list of items in the Editor.
 You can only choose one of the predefined choices.

 #### Example